 Coat, then fry the Oreos:

-- Once the oil is at 350° F, drop 2 or 3 Oreos into the batter.
+- Once the oil reaches 350° F, drop 2 or 3 Oreos into the batter.
 Use a fork to turn and coat them.
-Then use the fork to lift them from the batter and let excess drain away.
+Then use the fork to lift them from the batter; let excess batter drain away.
 CAREFULLY slide the cookies into the oil.

-- Use the metal slotted spoon to carefully turn the Oreos so that the brown on all sides.
-This should only take a couple of minutes.
-When they are finished, lift them from the oil to the paper towel lined plate or rack.
+- Cook the Oreos for two to three minutes, using the metal slotted spoon to carefully turn them so that they brown on all sides.
+When they're finished, lift them from the oil with a slotted spoon and move them to a paper towel-lined plate or rack.

 - Continue coating and frying the Oreos until they are all fried.